Republic Services Informational Flyer for Township Residents

 - The Lower Gwynedd Township Board of Supervisors awarded the bid for Trash Collection Services to Republic Services at their meeting on September 22, 2020.
-The new contract will commence on November 1st, 2020 and expire on October 31, 2023.
+The new contract commenced on November 1st, 2020 and expires on October 31, 2023.
 This contract does have a two-year extension clause available by mutual agreement between Lower Gwynedd Township and Republic Services.
-Should that option be utilized, the contract woud be extended until October 31st, 2025.
+Should that option be utilized, the contract would be extended until October 31st, 2025.

 - Account information can only be accessed by Republic Services.
-You must call Republic Services directly for account information at 215-723-0400.
+You must call Republic Services directly for account information at 215-723-0400 or to establish an account.

 - Recycling is all single stream- no sorting is required.